What is CSLA?

 Cobb Tank is a unique opportunity for local school faculty & staff to apply for funding in order to implement innovative instructional practices in their classroom!!

-During the Cobb Tank application process, Patrick Erwin (Hillgrove High School) and Semeka Samuels (Campbell High School) have joined forces to develop Cobb Student Leadership Academy.
-The new program will impact students at every high school. (at high scools in the ___ area/county?)
+During the Cobb Tank application process, Patrick Erwin (Hillgrove High School) and Semeka Samuels (Campbell High School) joined forces to develop Cobb Student Leadership Academy.
+This new program will impact students at every middle and high school in Cobb County.

 Meet the Directors